slatedocs/slate/source/includes/_field-values.md

 }
 ```

 Each field value object has a unique `id`.

 A field value also has `field_id`, `entity_id`, and `list_entry_id`
 attributes that give it the appropriate associations, as noted in the example above.

+The response of retrieving field value items comes back with created_at and updated_at which could be used for later filtering.

 A field value can take on many different kinds of values, depending on the
 `field` value type (see [Fields](#fields) section).